-Of the eight knowledges, six are considered higher or supernormal knowledges (abhiñña) and are termed chalabhiñña: knowledge of recollecting previous existences, the divine eye, knowledge of the destruction of all mental defilements, knowledge of various kinds of psychic powers, the divine ear, and knowledge of the thoughts of others.
+3 Of the eight knowledges, six are considered higher or supernormal knowledges (abhiñña) and are termed chalabhiñña: knowledge of recollecting previous existences, the divine eye, knowledge of the destruction of all mental defilements, knowledge of various kinds of psychic powers, the divine ear, and knowledge of the thoughts of others.

 One day the Buddha and his resident community of bhikkhus were invited by the householder Jīvaka for a meal.
 Mahāpanthaka, who was in charge of assigning the bhikkhus to meal invitations, left out his brother Cūlapanthaka from the list.
-At the house of Jīvaka, when they were about to pour a libation of water as a mark of donation, Buddha covered the bowl with his hand and said that there was one monk left uninvited.
+At the house of Jīvaka, when they were about to pour a libation of water as a mark of donation.
+Buddha covered the bowl with his hand and said that there was one monk left uninvited.
 Buddha asked them to fetch Cūlapanthaka from the monastery.
 When the messenger from the house of Jīvaka arrived at the monastery, he found not only one bhikkhu but a thousand identical bhikkhus.
 They had all been created by Cūlapanthaka through his supernormal powers.
 The messenger was baffled and he turned back and reported the matter to Jīvaka.
-The messenger was sent to the monastery for the second time and was instructed to say that the Buddha summoned the bhikkhu by the name of Cūlapanthaka.
-But when he delivered the message, responded, thousand voices Cūlapanthaka."
+The messenger was sent to the monastery for the second time and was instructed to say that the Buddha summoned the bhikkhu by the name Cūlapanthaka.
+But when he delivered the message, a thousand voices responded, "I am Cūļapanthaka."
 Again baffled, he turned back.
-The third time he was sent back, he was instructed to get hold of the bhikkhu who first said that he was Cūļapanthaka.
-As soon as he got hold of that rest disappeared, all the Cūlapanthaka accompanied the messenger to the house of Jīvaka.
+The third time he was sent back, he was instructed to get hold of the bhikkhu who first said that he was Cūlapanthaka.
+As soon as he got hold of that bhikkhu, all the rest disappeared, and Cūlapanthaka accompanied the messenger to the house of Jīvaka.